 - whipped cream

-Place ice in a glass, and fill with carbonated water.
+Place ice in a glass, and fill with any type of carbonated water.
 You can buy club soda or seltzer water at any grocery store, but I actually make my own.
-(My husband and I LOVE sparkling mineral water, and go through several liters a day, so we bought a carbonating kit from Amazon to save money and not create so much plastic waste.)
+(My husband and I LOVE sparkling mineral water, and go through several liters a day, so we bought a carbonating kit from Amazon to save money and not create so much plastic waste.).
+You can also use lemon-lime soda if you don't have plain soda water, but you may want to add less fruit syrup to make this perfect summer drink.

 Add fruit syrup to taste.
 I don't like very sweet things, so I love making my own drinks like this so I can control the sweetness level and sugar content.
 When I thought it was perfect, my girls both thought it was tasty, but needed more syrup.